Jennifer Minner

 - CRP 8100 Seminar in Advanced Planning TheoryThis doctorial level seminar creates an academic space for in-depth inquiry into what work planning theories do and how they give shape and depth to advanced social sciences-based scholarship in planning and urban studies.
 The seminar focuses on critical exploration of intellectual traditions and debates in planning theory including the epistemological and ontological implications of an array of theories of knowledge, society, urban space, and rationality that serve as frameworks and undercurrents in urban studies and planning literature.
 The aim of this seminar is to help students gain an awareness of their own positionality relative to a wide spectrum of theories and to scaffold intellectual growth and increase the theoretical depth of their own scholarship.

-- Other classes include a wide range of special topics classes, including preservation, place, and community memory; social justice and equity; arts, media, technology, and the city.
+- Other classes include a wide range of special topics: preservation, place, community memory, social justice and equity, arts, media, technology, and the city.

 Awards, Grants, and Fellowships (Selected)